Last Updated on

 You also need to know where to market your rural property.

 For example, advertising on Craigslist may not work for rural properties.

-Instead, you can target people who would be interested in rural property, such as retiree groups or those on a low budget.
+Instead, you can target people who would be interested in rural property.
+This may be retiree groups or those on a fixed income, etc.

 Challenges to Investing In Rural Property